MicrosoftDocs/altspace-vr/altspace-vr/overview.md

 ![AltspaceVR banner image](images/vr-interactions.png)

 AltspaceVR is the leading platform for live mixed reality experiences.
 AltspaceVR allows artists, creators, brands, and businesses to create virtual events more easily.
-This social app will enable people from all over the world to connect and collaborate in real-time with a true sense of presence.
+People from all over the world can use this social app to connect and collaborate in real-time with a true sense of presence.
 Expressive avatars, engaging eye contact, spatial sound, and immersive virtual environments allow people to feel like they're together even when oceans apart.
-Sitting at the intersection of experience, content, and community, AltspaceVR is the premier place for live concerts, conferences, comedy shows, festivals, tech talks, team meetings, remote collaboration, and more.
+AltspaceVR is sitting at the intersection of experience, content, and community.
+It is the premier place for live concerts, conferences, comedy shows, festivals, tech talks, team meetings, remote collaboration, and more.

 AltspaceVR allows large groups of individuals to be copresent in a single space.
 [FrontRow](faqs/scaling-audiences.md) technology provides audience-scaling into the thousands.

 ## Virtual reality events

 With AltspaceVR, you can have shared VR experiences, whether it is in your personal or professional life.
-You can either [attend public events](community/exploring-title-screen.md#destinations) scheduled by others or [host your own private or public events](tutorials/creating-an-event.md) open to the entire online virtual community.
+You can [attend public events](community/exploring-title-screen.md#destinations) scheduled by others.
+Also, you can [host your own private or public events](tutorials/creating-an-event.md) that are open to the entire online virtual community.

 Here's what AltspaceVR has to offer for your VR experience.